MicrosoftDocs/cpp-docs/docs/data/oledb/cdatasource-open.md

  [in] The user's password.

  `nInitMode`
  [in] Database initialization mode.
-See [Initialization Properties](https://msdn.microsoft.com/en-us/library/ms723127.aspx)in the *OLE DB Programmer's Reference* in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] for a list of valid initialization modes.
+See [Initialization Properties](https://msdn.microsoft.com/en-us/library/ms723127.aspx)in the *OLE DB Programmer's Reference* in the Windows SDK for a list of valid initialization modes.
 If `nInitMode` is zero, no initialization mode is included in the property set used to open the connection.

  `szProgID`
  [in] A program identifier.